jentery/routledgeCompanionMSDH/index.md

 * Svensson, Patrik: "Contemporary and Future Spaces of Media Studies and Digital Humanities"
 * Szabo, Victoria: "Apprehending the Past: Spatial Media, Archives, and Cultural Memory"
 * Vee, Annette: "Programming as a Form of Literacy"
-* Wardrup-Fruin, Noah: "Expressive Processing: Interpretation and Creation"
+* Wardrip-Fruin, Noah: "Expressive Processing: Interpretation and Creation"
 * Williams, Mark J.: "From Liveness to Real Time: Television Studies after the Internet"
 * Zinman, Gregory: "ICYMI: The Moving Image Online"